zhandao/zero-rails_openapi/README.md

   [![Gitter Chat](https://badges.gitter.im/zero-rails_openapi/Lobby.svg)](https://gitter.im/zero-rails_openapi/Lobby)
   [![Help Contribute to Open Source](https://www.codetriage.com/zhandao/zero-rails_openapi/badges/users.svg)](https://www.codetriage.com/zhandao/zero-rails_openapi)

-  Concise DSL for generating OpenAPI Specification 3 (**OAS3**, formerly Swagger3) JSON documentation for Rails application, then you can use Swagger UI 3.2.0+ to show the documentation.
+  Concise DSL for generating OpenAPI Specification 3 (**OAS3**, formerly Swagger3) JSON documentation for Rails application.

 ## Contributing

   **Hi, here is ZhanDao = ▽ =
-  I think it's a very useful tool when you want to write API document clearly.
+  It may be a very useful tool if you want to write API document clearly.
-  I'm looking forward to your issue and PR, thanks!**
+  I'm looking forward to your issue and PR!**

-  And, if you have any questions, please read the test code first.
+  If you have any questions, please read the test code first.
   such as [api DSL](spec/api_info_obj_spec.rb) and [schema Obj](spec/oas_objs/schema_obj_spec.rb).

 ## Table of Contents